Meet the teachers

 I have worked at Stamford Bridge Primary School since 2010, first as Deputy Headteacher and then as Head.
 I love my job; I have the privilege of getting to know every child in our school and working with an amazing team of teachers and support staff who are passionate about learning.

 Out of school, I am a season ticket holder for the mighty Huddersfield Town, enjoy swimming and love to read as many books as I possibly can!
+I am a proud Mum to Billy and love spending time with my family.

 I have worked at Stamford Bridge School since 2016 and I very much enjoy being here.
 I love working with all the children and watching them learn, grow and achieve whilst having fun and making new friends.
 I am interested in history and the local area and co-ordinate the history curriculum in school.
 I enjoy days at the beach and Dalby forest as well as eating pizza, pasta and chocolate!